Publications

 Our second publication was a single, collectively written text entitled ‘Move into the Light?
 Postscript to a turbulent 2007’.
 We published this as a pamphlet, and it was also republished as a journal article in ‘ephemera: theory and politics in organization’ along with a new ‘Introduction’.
 (And for those of you who always wanted to know why this was numbered Turb_03, it’s ‘cos _02 was a workshop held at the Camp for Climate Action in the UK in August 2007.)

-Our third publication came out this summer.
-It’s a 64 page colour newsprint magazine, broadly themed around the issue of ‘futures’.
+Our third publication came out in the summer of 2008.
+It was a 64 page colour newsprint magazine, broadly themed around the issue of ‘futures’.
 As ever, all articles have also been published online here.

-A complete list of everything we’ve ever written, including various short statements can be found here.
+A complete list of everything we’ve ever collectively written, including various short statements and translations can be found here.

 • Who we are